Babayevo, Vologda Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Babayevo serves as the administrative center of Babayevsky District.
 As an administrative division, it is incorporated within Babayevsky District as the town of district significance of Babayevo.

 As a municipal division, the town of district significance of Babayevo, together with four rural localities in Volodinsky Selsoviet of Babayevsky District, is incorporated within Babayevsky Municipal District as Babayevo Urban Settlement.

+The Government of the Vologda Region merged the town and a rural settlement of the same name on 1 December 2021, abolishing the rural settlement and including it within the city limits.

 Economy

 Industry

 There are two dairy plants, an electrical engineering plant, and a furniture factory in the town.